timofeymukha/libWallModelledLES/README.md

 ## Compatibility ##

 The library has been developed using OpenFOAM version 3.0.1.
+A branch for version 2.3.1 is available, but does not contain all the latest featrues.
-It has also been compiled using OpenFOAM 2.3.1.
-Versions 4.x are currently not supported due to breaking changes in the API (dereferencing, in particular).
+Versions 4.x and up are currently not supported due to breaking changes in the API (dereferencing, in particular).
+Setting up a more complicated compilation procedure to support more version is on the todo list, currently no promises can be made regarding when it will be done.
+Contributions are highly welcome :).

 ## Installing ##